solana-foundation/developer-content/content/guides/games/energy-system.md

 ---
 date: Apr 25, 2024
 difficulty: intermediate
-title: Energy System
+title: Build an Energy System for Casual Games on Solana
 description:
-  Build Energy Systems for Casual Games on Solana with these Easy Steps
+  Learn how to build an on-chain energy system for a game, allowing players to expend energy to perform actions, refilling it over time.
 tags:
   - games
   - anchor
-  - transactions
   - program
   - react
   - web3js